-TERPconsulting’s licensed FPEs are certified to conduct smoke control testing as mandated by IBC 909
+TERPconsulting’s licensed FPEs are certified to conduct smoke control testing.
+As mandated by IBC 909, smoke control testing involves rigorous evaluation that ensures safety and efficacy.

 What is smoke control system testing?